Jocelyn Bioh: Early life

 Jocelyn Bioh was born and raised in New York City.
 She is of Ghanaian-American descent.
 She grew up in Washington Heights with her parents (who immigrated from Ghana in 1968).
 As a girl, Bioh attended the Milton Hershey School, a boarding school for economically disadvantaged students.
 There her love of theater began and she chose to pursue it as a career.
 Bioh is the youngest of her siblings—her brother is a doctor, her sister is a social worker.
 She chose a completely different career path and prides herself on being "the black sheep" of the family.
 While she has had much success as both an actor and playwright, Bioh told The New York Times that she is convinced her mother will "[n]ever forgive [her] for not being a doctor".

 Education

 Bioh received her Bachelor of Arts degree in English and Theater from Ohio State University.
 Later, she earned her master's degree in Playwriting from Columbia University.
 While she attended Ohio State, Bioh quickly found that the theater department relied heavily on typecasting, which meant there were not a lot of roles for her as an actress of color.
 She realized that "if she wanted better roles, she would have to start writing them".
 When she got her Master's in Playwriting at Columbia that is what she did.
 In the beginning, she wrote a lot of "anguished, kitchen-sink dramas".
-She learned that she did not have to write dramas to be profound or poignant about the today's social climate.
+She learned that she did not have to write dramas to be profound or poignant about today's social climate.
 She found a lot of poignancy in comedy, which describes most of her current plays.